-Thomas Sears is a Ph.D. student in the Department of Electrical and Computer Engineering at Queen’s University, in Kingston, Canada.
+Thomas Sears is a Ph.D. candidate and Vanier Scholar in the Department of Electrical and Computer Engineering at Queen’s University, in Kingston, Canada.
 He is passionate about the exploration of space and connecting people with all things science and technology.
-Thomas joined the Offroad Robotics research group in September 2019, where he will investigate the applications of multi-robot collaboration in planetary exploration.
-His focus on collaborative navigation for autonomous mobile robots is particularly important in the pursuit to put humans permanently on the Moon and Mars.
+Thomas joined the Offroad Robotics research group in September 2019.
+His research focuses on real-time learning during robotic exploration.
+With the ability to make predictions about the external environment, autonomous vehicles will be able to anticipate, reject, and exploit exogenous disturbances.

 Thomas previously studied Aerospace Engineering at the University of Toronto Institute for Aerospace Studies (M.A.Sc.) and Carleton University (B.Eng).
 As a member of the Space Flight Laboratory, his research on materials and mechanisms for spacecraft de-orbiting technology was critical to the demonstrated success of the CanX-7 nanosatellite mission.
-Prior to joining the Offroad Robotics group, Thomas was an Attitude Systems Engineer at Sinclair Interplanetary in Toronto, Ontario.
+Prior to joining the Offroad Robotics group, Thomas was an Attitude Systems Engineer at Sinclair Interplanetary (now Rocket Lab) in Toronto, Ontario.
 In this role, he developed, assembled, and tested spacecraft attitude determination and control hardware.
 Thomas has built over 100 devices that are already in or destined for space.

 In addition to his research, Thomas works as a consultant in the Canadian space sector, mentors students looking to get involved in the space engineering sector, and serves as a volunteer on the advisory board for Engineers of Tomorrow.
 At Queen’s University he advises the Satellite Project on the Queen’s Space Engineering Team and facilitates an introductory workshop to satellite engineering known as “Space School” for undergraduate students.
 Thomas is a licensed Professional Engineer in the province of Ontario.

 Queen’s University – Teaching Assistant